Cyprus in the Middle Ages: Crusades-Lusignan period 1095–1489

 Cyprus was spared the destruction of the loss of Anatolia and remained peaceful and relatively prosperous during turn of the 12th century.
 During the Siege of Antioch, a battle of the First Crusade, the Crusader army received supplies from Byzantine-controlled Cyprus.

-In the spring of 1156, the island was attacked by Raynald of Châtillon and Thoros II, Prince of Armenia.
+In the spring of 1156, the island was attacked by Raynald of Châtillon and Thoros II.
 The island was then governed by John Doukas Komnenos, who remained with part of the local garrison at Nicosia, while the general Michael Branas led a force to confront the invaders.
 Branas was driven back towards Nicosia, and John led a sally to rescue him.
 The Byzantines were again defeated, with both John and Branas taken prisoner.
 The victorious Franks and Crusaders then conducted widespread plundering of the island, not sparing churches or convents.
 In the words of the historian Steven Runciman, "The crops were burnt; the herds were rounded up, together with all the population, and driven down to the coast.
 The women were raped; children and folk too old to move had their throats cut".
-The rape of the island lasted for three weeks, before Raynald and Thoros boarded their ships with their loot and prisoners, and departed.
+The plundering went on for three weeks, before Raynald and Thoros boarded their ships with their loot and prisoners, and departed.
 The destruction was compounded by the effects of the 1157 Hama earthquake, and by a Fatimid naval raid in 1158.

 Richard the Lionheart landed in Limassol on 1 June 1191 in search of his sister and his bride Berengaria, whose ship had become separated from the fleet in a storm.
-Upon her arrival, the ruler Isaac Comnenus of Cyprus requested that Berengaria deboard, which she refused, and upon her own refusal was denied supplies from Comnenus.
+Upon her arrival, the ruler, Isaac Komnenos of Cyprus requested that Berengaria deboard, which she refused, and upon her refusal was denied supplies from Komnenos.
 Richard took this as an insult and attacked the island which was easily subdued.
-Comnenus was bound to lend aid to Richard in his crusade against Saladin, an oath which he later broke, and Richard had him bound in silver chains (as he swore not to bind Comnenus in iron) and kept prisoner till his death in 1194 or 1195.
+Komnenos was bound to lend aid to Richard in his crusade against Saladin, an oath which he later broke, and Richard had him bound in silver chains (as he swore not to bind Komnenos in iron) and kept prisoner until his death in 1194 or 1195.
 The Cypriot chronicler Neophytus gave Richard the epithet of "the wretch".
-Richard married Berengaria in Limassol on 12 May 1192.
-She was crowned as Queen of England by John Fitzluke, Bishop of Évreux.
-The crusader fleet continued to St. Jean d'Acre on 5 June.
+The crusader fleet continued to Acre on 5 June.

-The army of Richard the Lionheart continued to occupy Cyprus and raised taxes.
-After local revolts he decided to sell the island to the Knights Templar, who were unable to hold the island because of further hostility among the local population due to tax raising.
-A rebellion which took place on April 6, 1192 made the Templars sell the island to Guy de Lusignan (1192–1194) who established himself in May 1192.
+Richard's army continued to occupy Cyprus and raised taxes.
+After local revolts, Richard sold the island to the Knights Templar, who were unable to hold the island because of further hostility among the local population due to tax raising.
+A rebellion on 6 April, 1192 made the Templars sell the island to Guy of Lusignan (1192–1194) who established himself in May 1192.